giry-dev/mangrove-docs/docs/developers/protocol/technical-references/reactive-offer/executing-offers.md

 ## Offer execution

-Offers are created with an associated account (a %%maker contract|maker-contract%% or EOA) and listed on Mangrove [offer lists](../offer-list.md#offer-lists).
+Offers are created with an associated account (a %%maker contract|maker-contract%% or EOA) and listed on Mangrove [offer lists](../offer-list/README.md#offer-lists).

 * If the account is an EOA, no logic will be associated to the offer.
-These %%on-the-fly|on-the-fly-offer%% offers should have the promised liquidity on the EOA when the offer is matched during a taker order.
+These %%on-the-fly|on-the-fly-offer%% offers should have the promised liquidity on the EOA when the offer is matched during a market order.
 * If the account is a maker contract, it should implement the offer logic through the [IMaker interface](https://github.com/mangrovedao/mangrove-core/blob/2ae172805fd8b309c30b2dc877dba66245abbb3e/src/core/MgvLib.sol#L420-L430).
 It must at least implement the `makerExecute` function, otherwise all offer executions will fail.

 Here is the offer lifecycle, with the parts addressed in this section bolded:

 1. A contract `maker.eth` creates an offer.
 2. Mangrove stores the offer info, including the address `maker.eth`.
-3. Account `user.eth` sends a taker order to mangrove which matches that offer.
+3. Account `user.eth` sends a market order to mangrove which matches that offer.
 4. Mangrove transfers tokens from `user.eth` to `maker.eth`.
 5. **Mangrove calls the function **[**`makerExecute`**](maker-contract.md#offer-execution)** of `maker.eth`**.
 6. Mangrove transfers tokens from `maker.eth` to `user.eth`.